Restrainite/restrainite.github.io/index.md

 that we can't provide that feature anymore.

 ## About the project
-RestrainiteMod is © 2024-2025 by SnepDrone, Uruloke, Zenuru
+Restrainite is © 2024-2025 by SnepDrone, Uruloke, Zenuru

 Idea by Fuzy Sidwell

 Tested by Azavit, Fuzy Sidwell, K3nzC0, Sylvan and others.

 ### License
-RestrainiteMod is distributed under a [BSD 3-Clause License](https://github.com/Restrainite/RestrainiteMod?tab=BSD-3-Clause-1-ov-file).
+Restrainite is distributed under a [BSD 3-Clause License](https://github.com/Restrainite/Restrainite?tab=BSD-3-Clause-1-ov-file).

 ### Contributing
 As an external contributor, when contributing to this project, please first discuss the change you wish to make via issue before making a pull request.

-Read more in our [GitHub repo](https://github.com/Restrainite/RestrainiteMod/blob/main/CONTRIBUTING.md).
+Read more in our [GitHub repo](https://github.com/Restrainite/Restrainite/blob/main/CONTRIBUTING.md).